Here at Billy Tannery we consider ourselves to be experts in goat leather.

 Goat leather is an extremely versatile material made from tanned goat hides.
-Its natural strength and softness make it an ideal leather for bags, boots, gloves, rugs and other products that benefit from flexibility.
+Its natural strength and softness make it an ideal leather for bags, boots, gloves and other products that benefit from flexibility.

 For the highest quality leather, always choose full-grain.
 This type of material is much more unique than mass-produced leathers that are often sanded down and printed for a more uniform look.